-Inter Phase period for wheat crop during 2016-17 and corresponding heat units at RAMC Faisalabad observed at different phenological stages varies from phase to phase.
-Heat unit requirements of different phases and cumulative heat units for the crop have been worked out, are shown in figure 3.9 and Table-3.4.
-Total heat units consumed by the wheat crop were 1815 accumulated from germination to full maturity in 139 days.
-On average 13 heat units were consumed by the crop per day.
-Normally the heat units are consumed at the rate of 11.6 heat units per day, but the crop has consumed at the rate of 13 heat unit per day, which shows that the crop reached to full maturity almost in normal time.
-From figure 3.9 it is clear that crop consumed normal to below normal heat units during almost all stages except emergence to third leaf and at wax maturity stages which lead the crop to complete the life cycle almost at (a day before) the normal crop period.
+Inter Phase period for wheat crop during 2017-18 and corresponding heat units at RAMC Faisalabad observed at different phenological stages varies from phase to phase.
+Heat unit requirements of different phases and cumulative heat units for the crop have been worked out, are shown in figure 3.9 and Table- 3.4.
+Total heat units consumed by the wheat crop were 1748 accumulated from germination to full maturity in 129 days.
+On average 13.5 heat units were consumed by the crop per day.
+Normally these heat units are consumed in 140 days at the rate of 11.6 heat units per day, which shows that the crop reached to full maturity in earlier than normal time.
+From figure 3.9 it is clear that crop consumed normal to below normal heat units during most of the stages.
+Above normal heat units were consumed during tillering and wax maturity stages stage.
+The crop consumed more heat units during the phase because the mean temperature suddenly raised and the RH decreased.
+As a whole the crop took eleven day less (129) to reach maturity than normal time span of 140 days.

-Figure 3.9: Heat units during crop life 2016-17
+Figure 3.9: Heat units during crop life 2017-18